sourcegraph/handbook/content/product-engineering/planning.md

 ## Strategy Pages

-[The per-team strategy pages](../company/strategy/index.md#per-team-strategy-pages) are a roadmap where we track and prioritize larger projects that we intend to finish in the next 3-12 months.
+[The per-team strategy pages](../company/strategy/index.md#per-team-strategy-pages) are where we track our strategy in narrative form for the next 3-12 months.
 Engineering should feel empowered to bring up that they feel strongly about in conversations with product.
 [We want to push decisions down to people closest to those problems](../communication/decisions.md#what-makes-an-effective-decision).
 It is product's responsibility to help give insight into customer pains and feedback, strategic priorities, and to ensure consistency across the product.

-The roadmap/strategy is NOT:

-- a comprehensive backlog of everything we want to do ever
-- a list of every bug or customer issue in our issue tracker
-- permanent or unchanging

-The roadmap/strategy is:

-- a prioritized list of the most important things we intend to do next
-- an indicator of relative priority to teams, customers, and users
-- a place for discussions about priority
-- updated monthly
-- where engineering and product negotiate the next most important thing to work on

 Teams should work on what their strategy page says they will work on next, and not just leave it behind to work on other things.
 If there is a desire to work on something else, the change should be discussed and merged to the page.
 We ask that teams leverage the [Strategy page template](https://github.com/sourcegraph/handbook/blob/main/page_templates/strategy_template.md) when creating and updating content.

 ## Related content